-- c. the student can show he possesses sufficient knowledge and skills on the basis of work or professional experience; - 2.
+- c. the student can show he possesses sufficient knowledge and skills on the basis of work or professional experience; - d. a maximum of 60 ECTS credits in total will be exempted from a Tilburg Law School bachelor's program.
+Requests for exemption due to courses already obtained in a Tilburg University program are excepted from this rule. - 2.
 If a student attends more than one study program at Tilburg Law School or, after completing one or more of these study programs, enrolls in another study program at Tilburg Law School, they will be able to request exemptions on the basis of courses already completed as part of the other study program(s).
 The exemption can be refused if an optional course is concerned that forms part of various study programs.
 In that case the optional course can only be chosen in one study program and the student will have to choose a different optional course in the other program. - 3.
 A request for an exemption from an examination or interim examination must be substantiated in writing and submitted to the Examination Board. - 4.
 The Examination Board makes a decision within 30 working days of receiving the request.
 This period may be extended, once only, by 10 working days. - 5.
 The Examination Board can stipulate conditions concerning an exemption. - 6.
 The Examination Board will provide reasons in cases for which it decides to reject a request or part thereof. - 7.
 The student who submitted the request is notified in writing within one week after the Examination Board has made a decision.

-CHAPTER 4-EXAMINATION RESULTS
+CHAPTER 4 -EXAMINATION RESULTS